 - The Swiss National Museum (Schweizerisches Landesmuseum) resembling a medieval castle.
 The building was built in the nineteenth century, on the wave of romanticism.

-- Building of the Railway station.
+- The building of the Railway station.
 It is the largest railway station in Switzerland and one of the busiest train stations in the world.
-In front of the main entrance to the station there is a monument to Alfred Escher, the nineteenth-century pioneer of the economy and initiator of the Gotthard railway (railway tunnel in the Alps, dating from 1881).
+In front of the main entrance to the station, there is a monument to Alfred Escher, the nineteenth-century pioneer of the economy and initiator of the Gotthard railway (railway tunnel in the Alps, dating from 1881).

 Lake Zurich is a typical example of a post-glacial lake.
 Located in the north-eastern part of the country at the foot of the Glarus Alps.
-The catchment has 1829 km².
-The lake is over 40 km long, and in the deepest point it is 143 meters deep.
-The lake is best visited from the deck of one of the many cruise ships sailing on them.
+The lake catchment has 1829 km².
+It is over 40 km long, and in the deepest point, it is 143 meters deep.
+The lake is best to see from the deck of one of the many cruise ships sailing there.

-At the marina in Zurich you can receive a tour program (from short, lasting 1.5 hours to all-day trips lasting up to 7 hours).
+At the marina in Zurich, you can receive a tour program.
+You can choose between short trips, lasting 1.5 hours and all-day trips lasting up to 7 hours.

 - Medium trip (3h).
-Ships depart every hour from 10.30 a.m. to 5.30 p.m. the cruise goes along Lake Zurich shoreline, passing such beautiful towns as Küsnacht, Wädenswil and the picturesque peninsula of Au.
+Ships depart every hour from 10.30 a.m. to 5.30 p.m.
+The cruises go along Lake Zurich shoreline, passing such beautiful towns as Küsnacht, Wädenswil and the picturesque peninsula of Au.
 During the summer (on Sundays), you can eat brunch aboard the ship.
 The 2nd class ticket starts from CHF 21.20/USD

 - Long trip (4 hours).
 Ships depart from 8.00 a.m. to 5.30 p.m.
-The ship goes to Rapperswill, with time to enjoy the sights along the shoreline.
-During the last trip of a day, you can admire romantic sunset view.
+The ship goes to Rapperswil, with time to enjoy the sights along the shoreline.
+During the last trip of the day, you can admire the romantic sunset view.
 Prices start at CHF 26/ USD

 Lake Obersee round trip (7 hours).
 A cruise packed with captivating contrasts.
 This trip takes you two different worlds – from lower Lake Zurich with many motorboats and yachts, through a canal at Pfäffikon to calmer Lake Obersee.
-Here you can find nature protection reserves, picturesque villages, peace and quiet.
-The trip is to provide you with touch of magic and mysticism.
-Ships departs only two per day: at 8.05 a.m. and 11.30 a.m.
-The price starts from CHF 26 /USD.
+Here you can find nature protection reserves, picturesque villages, peace and silence.
+The trip is to provide you with a touch of magic and mysticism.
+Ships depart only two per day: at 8.05 a.m. and 11.30 a.m.
+The price starts at CHF 26 /USD.

-During our stay in Zurich we booked in “Walhalla Hotel“.
+During our stay in Zurich, we booked at the “Walhalla Hotel“.
 We have chosen it mainly due to high guest ratings and excellent location.
-The hotel is almost in the immediate vicinity of the main train station, you can walk to the platforms via an underground passage located just nearby the hotel.
+The hotel is almost near the main train station, you can walk to the platforms via an underground passage located just nearby the hotel.

-The hotel is located in a well-connected place: a tram passes by, a 5-minute walk to the main shopping street.
-The Swiss National Museum is nearby, and there is a main bus terminal in front of the hotel, where you can start trips around Zurich and Switzerland.
+The hotel is located in a well-connected place.
+A tram passes by and a 5-minute walk to the main shopping street.
+The Swiss National Museum is nearby, as well as the main bus terminal in front of the hotel.
+You can start trips around Zurich and Switzerland just from this point.

 There was a spacious room in the hotel, a wide and comfortable bed, a newly renovated bathroom.
 Breakfasts tasty, small selection, but fully sufficient for breakfast.
 On rainy days, you can take an umbrella from the reception (we used this option twice).